Temozolomide (By mouth)

 How to Use This Medicine:

 - Swallow the capsule whole with a glass of water.
-Do not split, open, or chew the capsule.
+Do not crush, break, chew, or open it.

-- If capsules are accidentally opened or damaged, be careful not to breathe in any of the medicine or get it on your skin.
-If you get it on your skin, wash it right away with soap and water.
-Call your caregiver right away.
+- If a capsule breaks open, be careful not to breathe in any medicine or get it on your skin.
+Wash your skin right away with soap and water if any medicine gets on it.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.